davydog187/website/priv/blogs/2022/07-29-observing-elixir-with-lightstep.md

 3. Last but not least, we must configure `opentelemetry` to process our spans

-In dev and test, we're not going to send our spans anywhere, so they become a noop
+In dev and test, we're not going to send our spans anywhere, so they become a noop (*no-op*, tech slang for "no operation")

 ```elixir
 # my_app/config/{dev,test}.exs